xeneta/operations-task/README.md

 ## CCI pipeline

-There is also a CircleCI pipeline that triggers on push to `main` branch.
+There is also a CircleCI pipeline that triggers on push to `master` branch.
 **We need state bucket before that**
 Pipeline checks if there were any changes to underlaying infrastructure and it pushes API docker image to ECR and forces a new ECS deployment.